 Data collection and outcome measures

 Demographic and clinical data, including pathological and surgical details, were retrieved from the electronic medical records.
 The hospitals were divided into high- or low-volume centers, depending on whether a center treated more or less than 20 GBC patients annually, based on the rarity of GBC as previously reported[12-14].
-As a result, 8 hospitals were classified as high-volume, and 14 hospitals were classified as low-volume.
+As a result, 8 hospitals were classified as high-volume, and 14 as low-volume.

 The primary outcome of this study was overall survival (OS), which was defined as the time from the date of the first surgery to the date of death or the date of last contact, whichever came first.
 Follow-up was routinely performed once every 3-6 mo in the local hospitals.